jfm2024/QA-TOR-aid-evaluations/README.md

 # Project Overview
 This repository contains resources and guidelines to quality assure Terms of Reference (ToR) for development aid evaluations.
-The aim is to ensure that ToR for evaluations of this type meet high quality standards.

 This README provides: